ibnuda/fpmortals/manuscript/complete.md

   res: List[Char] = List(m, n, o, p, q, r, s, t, u)
 ~~~~~~~~

-A> `|-->` is Scalaz's Lightsaber.
-This is the syntax of a Functional
-A> Programmer.
-Not as clumsy or random as `fromStepToL`.
-An elegant
-A> syntax... for a more civilised age.
-A>
 A> `|-->` merupakan *Lightsaber* dari Scalaz.
 Pengguna pemrograman fungsional
 A> biasa menggunakan sintaks seperti ini.

-We will discuss `EphemeralStream` in the next chapter, for now we just need to
-know that it is a potentially infinite data structure that avoids the memory
-retention problems in the stdlib `Stream`.

 Kita akan berdiskusi mengenai `EphemeralStream` pada bab berikutnya.
 Untuk
 saat ini, kita hanya perlu tahu bahwa tipe data ini bisa digunakan untuk menyusun
 struktur data tak hingga tanpa harus kuatir mengenai masalah memori sebagaimana
 struktur data `Stream` dari pustaka standar.

-Similarly to `Object.equals`, the concept of `.toString` on every `class` does
-not make sense in Java.
-We would like to enforce stringyness at compiletime and
-this is exactly what `Show` achieves:

 Sama halnya dengan `Object.equals`, konsep `.toString` yang ada pada tiap kelas
 sangat tidak masuk akal di Java.
 Idealnya, kita harus memastikan bahwa sebuah